samm82/Drasil/code/stable/projectile/projectile_c_p_nol_b_u_v_d/src/python/test/TestSummary.md

 **Source of Expected Output:** The data satisfies the constraints, so an error message should not be displayed.

-**Rationale:** The InputParameters module should be able to verify data correctly when it satisfies all constraints if it is entered using floating point numbers.

 ### T:input_constraints_default_int

+**Rationale:** The InputParameters module should be able to verify data correctly when it satisfies all constraints if it is entered using integers.

 **Input:** N/A